min2ha/ukwa-site/content/target/65520/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: UN race relations envoy sparks fury as she suggests Brexit has caused a rise in racism and anti-Semitic abuse

 UN race relations envoy Tendayi Achiume sparked fury when  she claimed at a press conference that Brexit had made Britain more racist and fuelled a rise in anti-Semitism.